nemec/clipr/README.md

 a user passes the wrong arguments in to discover that you've defined a duplicate argument short name or that the constant values you're storing aren't actually convertible to the property type.

+In order to use Integrity Checking you must call one of two validation
+methods:

+1. The `ValidateAttributeConfig` method returns an array of Exceptions that list the various Integrity issues with your configuration.
+You may inspect that collection and handle them accordingly.

+    var parser = new CliParser<Options>();
+    var errs = parser.ValidateAttributeConfig();
+	// do something with errors

+2. The `EnsureValidAttributeConfig` method throws an AggregateException when any integrity issues are found.
+The expectation is that this exception remains *unhandled* so that, during development, any configuration issues are immediately found and handled.
+Since this method does not rely upon runtime input, there is no danger in leaving it in when shipping, but for performance reasons you may wish to exclude the validation from Release builds.

+	var parser = new CliParser<Options>();
+    parser.EnsureValidAttributeConfig();

 #Features